2001 World Series: Books and films

 Buster Olney, who covered the Yankees for The New York Times before joining ESPN, would write a book titled The Last Night of the Yankee Dynasty, published in 2004.
 The book is a play by play account of Game 7 in addition to stories about key players, executives, and moments from the 1996–2001 dynasty.
 In a 2005 reprinting, Olney included a new epilogue covering the aftermath of the 2001 World Series up to the Boston Red Sox epic comeback from down 3–0 in the 2004 ALCS.

 The official MLB Productions documentary film of the series was released in 2001.

 In 2004, HBO released Nine Innings from Ground Zero, a documentary focusing on the special role that baseball, and particularly the Yankees, played in helping to heal New York after 9/11.
 The film features interviews with players, fans who lost family members, firefighters, sportswriters, and then United States President George W. Bush.

 In 2005, A&E Home Video released the New York Yankees Fall Classic Collectors Edition (1996–2001) DVD set.
 Game 4 of the 2001 World Series is included in the set.
 In 2008, The Arizona Diamondbacks 2001 World Series DVD set was released.
 All seven games are included on this set.

-Aftermath
+Aftermath and legacy

+"The odds of getting two runs in the ninth inning off Mariano Rivera are right up there with the odds of going to the moon in a used Hyundai.
+Can't happen.
+Never happens. ...
+But it happened.
+But it happened."